bastillion-io/Bastillion/README.md

 About
 -----
-KeyBox provides a way to manage OpenSSH v2 public keys and distribute the generated authorized_keys files to systems that have been defined.
+KeyBox provides a way to manage OpenSSH v2 public keys and distribute the generated authorized_keys files to assigned systems.

 Steps: